ltoinel/amw/README.md

 The AMW project provides :
 - **RESTful APIs** to simplify Amazon PAAPI 5 integration for websites
-- **Modern JavaScript Widget** with responsive design and async data loading
+- **Modern JavaScript Widget** with responsive design, async loading, and full clickability
 - **Dual Integration Methods** - Modern widget.js or traditional iframe support
-- **Docker Support** with multi-container setup (AMW + Redis + Nginx)
+- **Docker Support** with simplified single-environment setup (AMW + Redis)
 - **Bootstrap 5 Integration** with customizable themes and responsive design
-- **Comprehensive Test Coverage** with 100 Jest unit tests ensuring reliability
+- **Comprehensive Test Coverage** with 100 Jest unit tests ensuring reliability (100% pass rate)
-- **Updated API Endpoints** now available under `/amw` prefix for better branding
+- **Updated API Endpoints** now available under `/amw` prefix with dedicated `/health` endpoint
-- **Enhanced Documentation** with detailed specifications and testing guides
+- **Enhanced Documentation** with detailed specifications, testing guides, and release process
 - **TypeScript Support** for improved development experience and type safety
 - **Redis Caching** for optimal performance and API quota management
-- **CI/CD Automation** with comprehensive GitHub Actions workflows for testing, building, and deployment
+- **CI/CD Automation** with GitHub Actions workflows for testing, building, and multi-registry publishing
+- **Multi-Registry Publishing** - Automated releases to NPM, Docker Hub, and GitHub Container Registry
-- **Production Ready** with security best practices, monitoring, and automated deployment pipelines
+- **Production Ready** with security best practices, health monitoring, and automated deployment pipelines
+- **Clean Code** - Zero ESLint errors/warnings with modern ES2022+ standards

 The goal of AMW is to provide an alternative, simple and modern solution to integrate Amazon product descriptions into your website.
 AMW can be integrated with all CMS: Ghost, Joomla, Dotclear, Drupal, Wordpress ...